10 Best NFT Marketplaces - 2023

 We weighed a number of criteria when building our NFT marketplace list, including ease of use, specialization, reputation, features, and more.

-• Ease of use: Not every NFT marketplace is easy to use (but should be).
+• Ease Of Use: Not every NFT marketplace is easy to use (but should be).
 A few on our list even flunked the newbie-user test, but they stood out in enough other areas to make the list.

 • Specialization: We made sure to include a few NFT marketplaces that were doing something different, such as a focus on fine art or entertainment NFTs.